shashwatkathuria/SocialCloud/README.md

 App folder contains the main application logical component.
-- In assets folder all the javascript, manifest of javascript and bootstrap etc can be found alongwith the angularjs module and other declarations.
+- In assets folder all the javascript, manifest of javascript and bootstrap etc can be found alongwith the angularJS module and other declarations.
 - In controllers folder all the controllers regarding posts, users, welcome(root page), etc can be found.
 - In models folder all the structure of user and post class can be found.
 - In views folder all the html can be found alongwith layouts, etc.